OskarWestmeijer/weather/README.md

 ## OpenApi Generator

-The Controller interfaces and related response models are generated at compile phase.
-The Api specification files are located in this directory `src/main/resources/openapi`.
+This project uses OpenApi code-generator.
+The Controller interfaces, external web client and response models are generated at compile phase.

+### Server Generator

+The server Api specification file is located in this directory `src/main/resources/public`.
 This project uses Redoc for Api documentation purposes, after startup reachable on these urls.

 - http://localhost:8080
 - https://api.oskar-westmeijer.com

+### Client Genearator

+The client OpenApi specification is internal only and therefore in a separate directory `src/main/resources/openapi`.
+Webflux is used as client library.

 ## Deployment

 ### Release image

 The image will be released by Github actions.
-Every push (merge) to main will trigger a build & release.
+Every merge to main will trigger a build & release.

 ## Documentation

 A couple c4-model diagrams describe the architecture.
-Furthermore, the deployed Weather-Api frontend(https://oskar-westmeijer.com/weather/documentation) hosts a documentation section with more details.
+Furthermore, the deployed Weather-Api frontend(https://ui.oskar-westmeijer.com/documentation) hosts a documentation section with more details.

 ### c4-model System context diagram